KubeRoot/BeeStation-Hornet/tgui/docs/tutorial-and-examples.md

 Also note the use of `. = TRUE` (or `FALSE`), which is used to notify the UI that this input caused an update.
 This is especially important for UIs that do not auto-update, as otherwise the user will never see their change.

+If you perform special checks in ui_act that prevent you from interacting with the machine (for example requiring multitool for telecomms), you should return `TGUI_ACT_REJECT`.
+This way the UI won't update but any inheriting interfaces will know not to accept user input.

+It is a good idea to propagate the parent call's return value.
+If anything inherits your type and overrides ui_act and you don't propagate the return value, it will not know if the user is allowed to use the interface.

+On the opposite side, if you override ui_act for an existing interface and you do not propagate the return value, tgui will not know to update the interface when a change occurs on the parent.

 ### Frontend